 - 100 g strawberries (about 5-6)

-Assemble the trifle: Get yourself 2 pots/glasses/bowl holding circa 150 ml.
+- Assemble the trifle: Get yourself 2 pots/glasses/bowl holding circa 150 ml.
 Place a slice of shortcake at the bottom and line the outer edges of each pot with strawberry slices.
-Then add 1/2 tbsp of sugar free strawberry jam, followed by 3 heaped teaspoons of the cream topping.
-Add another 1/2 tbsp of strawberry jam, the second shortbread disk and top with the remaining cream.
+Then add ½ tablespoon of sugar free strawberry jam, followed by 3 heaped teaspoons of the cream topping.
+Add another ½ tablespoon of strawberry jam, the second shortbread disk and top with the remaining cream.
 Decorate the top with another strawberry.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.